 Newt Scamander from the Harry Potter franchise played by Eddie Redmaine is an empathic introvert in the fantastic beasts and where to find them.
 Newt is a gentle soul, extremely sweet and kind, a true hufflepuff and a fan-favorite.
 Yet his character received lots of backlash from the critics for being ”overly-good” and ”being too-simple”.
 Producers tried to ”fix” this for the sequel, the crimes of Grindewald by surrounding him with other characters that possesed more masculine traits and we all know how that turned out.
 Come to think of it I think Friedrich is Ravenclaw/Hufflepuff and Jo is Ravenclaw/Slytherin.

 In Rick Riordan´s Percy Jackson/Heroes of Olympus books there are some tender, mild-tempered demi-gods such as Beckendorf, Jason Grace and Frank Zhang.
 Frank is the son of Mars, the Roman god of war, so you might think that he is very aggressive and war-mongering.
 Frank is actually a Chinese-Canadian teenager with lactose-intolerance and with wonderful fighting skills..he can also turn into a dragon..or any other animal.
 He is also extremely kind, compassionate and a very loyal boyfriend to Hazel.
-As far as fandom goes, guys that are more impulsive and who at times fall into toxic masculinity type of behaviour, such as Percy Jackson, Nico di Angelo and Leo Waldez tend to be more popular.
+As far as fandom goes, guys that are more impulsive and who at times fall into toxic masculinity type of behaviour (and let´s face it, are described to be conventionally good looking), such as Percy Jackson, Nico di Angelo and Leo Waldez tend to be more popular.